geragcp/nebula-config-generator/README.md

       -subnets SUBNETS      specify the subnets for the new node) -groups GROUPS        specify the groups for the new node) -lighthouse LIGHTHOUSE
-                            Set to True if this node is a lighthouse.
+                            Set this to True if this node is a lighthouse.

 For example: